10 Hard Truths About “No Upfront Fee” SBLC Requests

 - Issuance:

-Instrument dispatched via SWIFT once conditions are met.
+instrument dispatched via bank-to-bank channels only after conditions are met.

-Timelines depend on deal complexity and responsiveness.
+Timelines depend on responsiveness and complexity.
 Expect weeks, not days.
+For practical expectations and how we run files, see our FAQs.

 | Item |